Banner

 RTTMM: Role Based 3-Tier Mobility Model for Evaluation of Delay Tolerant Routing Protocols in Post Disaster Situation

-Mohammed Atiquzzaman, School Of Computer Science, University of Oklahoma, United States
+Mohammed Atiquzzaman, University of Oklahoma, United States

 Security and Privacy in the Cloud